carpentries-incubator/genome-mining/_episodes/02-antismash.md

 > ## Exercise 2 NCBI and antiSMASH webserver
 > Run antiSMASH web server over _S. agalactiae_ A909.
 First explore the
 > NCBI assembly database to obtain the accesion.
-Get the id your results.
+Get the id of your results.
 >
 > > ## Solution
 > > 1.
 Go to [NCBI](https://www.ncbi.nlm.nih.gov/) and search _S. agalactiae_ A909.